 You will have a lot of different toys for your ACD.
 They need variety and can destroy toys with some frequency.
 To manage all your dog’s toys, you will need a place to store them.
 You can combine the toy storage area with a fun activity for your dog.
 Toy clean-up is a great game to nurture your Australian Cattle Dog’s intelligence and herding instinct.

-To teach your ACD this game by adding some treats to the toy storage.
+Teach your ACD this game by adding some treats to the toy storage.
 Then walk your dog, carrying the toy to the box, and show him the treats.
 When he drops the toy in the box for the treat, give him lots of praise, and use your command.
 This command can be your choice, ‘clean up’ is a good option.
 Spend short seasons repeating the task until your dog understands.
 With an ACD, it won’t be long until your dog picks up all his toys and puts them away for you on command.

 Best Training Methods for an ACD:

 Training an ACD is essential.
-Their high energy means that you need to have a way to keep them under control and well behaved.
+Their high energy means that you need to have a way to keep them under control and well-behaved.
 Training is where your Australian Cattle Dog’s intelligence can really shine.
 It is extremely rewarding for both the dog and dog parent.
 You can take your training to advanced levels, and even participate in competitions.

 – Basic Obedience